 In a blatant attempt to avoid paying for the injuries that their insured’s actions caused, the insurance company denied responsibility altogether.
 Why?
 The insurance company’s position is that our client “failed to maintain a proper lookout.”

 Again, our client was t-boned from the passenger side of his vehicle while he stopped and waited at a red light.

-If you are in an accident never assume that since it is “obvious” that the other driver is at fault, that everything will be simple and straightforward.
+If you are in an accident never assume that since it is “obvious” that the other driver is at fault, that everything will be simple.
 It is important to immediately retain an experienced attorney who can fight for your rights against insurance companies who will do virtually anything to avoid doing the right thing.